nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Understanding each other is hard.
 But this is typical a field where machine learning applications, mainly NLP driven have made great progress using (new)machine learning techniques and technologies.

-A definition of language as used within the ML field:
+A definition of language as used within the machine learning field:

 * The ability of computers to comprehend the meaning of the words, taking into account the many nuances and complexities of language (such as slang and idiomatic expressions).

 Knowledge
 ^^^^^^^^^^^^^

 Defining knowledge is hard, but crucial for many machine learning applications.
-An attempt to define knowledge in the context of ML:
+An attempt to define knowledge in the context of machine learning:

 Knowledge:

 * The ability of a computer to reason by understanding the relationship between people, things, places, events and context.

+Overfitting
+^^^^^^^^^^^^^^

+Overfitting means the model fits the parameters too closely with regard to the particular observations in the training dataset, but does not generalize well to new data.
+Most of the time the model is too complex for the given training data.

+Program synthesis
+^^^^^^^^^^^^^^^^^^^

+Program synthesis can automatically produce software code.
+Its applications range from web automation, hardware security, operating system extensions, programming for non-programmers, authoring of SQL queries, configuration management, automatic code translation, and superoptimization.